-We always enjoyed advent calendars (let’s be honest, we still do) because when our daughter was little (think toddler age) it gave her an opportunity to not only get a little treat each day counting up til Christmas but also gave her an opportunity to do number recognition.
+We always enjoyed advent calendars (let's be honest, we still do) because when our daughter was little (think toddler age) it allowed her to not only get a little treat each day counting up til Christmas but also allowed her to do number recognition.

 You may love to make your own and that is great too but if you are looking for an easy advent then check out these fun options.

 You can't go wrong with just a simple I'm back arrival letter.
 It doesn't require much effort or extra thought to put together.

 Looking for a free printable arrival letter?
 Check out this awesome one from Living Locurto.
 It encourages kids to do a random act of kindness as a Secret Santa!